sparkflows/fire-tools/jupyter-docker/README.md

 The Dockerfile sets up an environment for running Jupyter Notebooks with the necessary dependencies.

 * It starts from an Ubuntu 20.04 base image, installs essential packages, and sets up Python 3.8.10.
-* It installs various Python packages listed in requirements.txt, requirements2.txt, and requirements3.txt, along with additional packages like pmdarima, bs4, awscli, kfp, kubernetes, numpy, notebook, and plotly.
+* It installs various Python packages listed in requirements.txt, requirements2.txt, and requirements3.txt.
+* It also installs additional packages like pmdarima, bs4, awscli, kfp, kubernetes, numpy, notebook, and plotly.
 * The fire_notebook-3.1.0-py3-none-any.whl package is also installed to facilitate integration with the Fire Insights API.
 * The Dockerfile configures the environment, copies necessary files, and sets up an entry point script for container initialization.